Simi Garewal

 Simi Garewal (born Simrita Garewal; 17 October 1947) is an Indian director, producer, talk show hostess, and former actress.

-She is known for her work in Hindi films like Do Badan (1966), Saathi (1968), Mera Naam Joker (1970), Siddhartha (1972), Karz (1980) and Udeekaan (Punjabi film).
-She acted in the Bengali film Aranyer Din Ratri directed by Satyajit Ray; Padatik by Mrinal Sen. She is also known for her celebrity talk show, Rendezvous with Simi Garewal.
+She is known for her work in Hindi films like Do Badan (1966), Saathi (1968), Mera Naam Joker (1970), Siddhartha (1972), Karz (1980) and the Punjabi film Udeekaan.
+She also acted in the Bengali films Aranyer Din Ratri directed by Satyajit Ray and Padatik by Mrinal Sen. She is also known for her celebrity talk show, Rendezvous with Simi Garewal.

 Early life

 Garewal was born in Ludhiana on 17 October 1947.
 Her father, Brigadier J. S. Garewal served in the Indian Army.
 Simi is a cousin of Pamela Chopra, wife of director Yash Chopra.
 Simi's mother Darshi and Pamela's father Mohinder Singh were siblings.
 Simi grew up in England and studied at Newland House School with her sister Amrita.